tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

-      for category list use values from Store Settings > Categories > [category name] > Edit > NAME field for the store page. you need all the text from the field. if you want to add a description to the Store page ( i.e. grid/listing ) leave the category empty, i.e. ''. for a top level category you would enter something like 'Top Category'.
-For a nested category you enter something like 'Top Category > Sub Category'
+      for category list use values from Store Settings > Categories > [category name] > Edit > NAME field for the store page. you need all the text from the field. if you want to add a description to the main store page use All for the category list

+      for a top level category you would enter something like...

+        Top Category

+      For a nested category you enter something like...

+        Top Category > Sub Category

+      the category list and description can not contain a colon character

       following is an example line. copy the example line below and paste after the example line. remove the less than exclamation double dash space